 Back

-Vincent Lamouroux was born in Saint-Germain-en-Laye in 1974, and graduated from the Beaux-Arts de Paris in 2002 with the highest honors.
-Since Paris, the artist has been bringing sculpture and architecture into dialogue, creating a relationship he describes as "ascensional" in both the real and philosophical sense.
+Vincent Lamouroux was born in 1974 in Saint-Germain-en-Laye and graduated from the Beaux-Arts de Paris in 2002 with honors from the jury.
+From Paris, the artist creates a dialogue between sculpture and architecture, creating a relationship that he describes as "ascensionnel" in both the real and philosophical sense.

-Between past, present and future, he dialogues with utopias, art history and architecture.
-Through his creations, he questions our times, the worrying "virtualization of the world" and the "attention deficit" that accompanies it.
+Between past, present and future, he dialogues with utopias, the history of art and architecture.
+Through his creations, he questions our era, the disturbing "virtualization of the world" and the "attention deficit" that accompanies it.

-His library Orbis bookcase, created with the help of ColAAb, the publishing house founded by Aurélie Sarallier, aims to reconnect with time, with books, "with a form of special attention".
-The bookcase, whose modular shelves can be assembled like a circular tower, can be played in full or in part.
+His Orbis library, created with the complicity of ColAAb, a publishing house founded by Aurélie Sarallier, aims to reconnect with time, with books, "with a form of particular attention."
+This library, whose modular shelves can be assembled like a circular tower, is played entirely or partially.

-Vincent Lamouroux proposes several forms/sculptures composed of a number of modules, and imagines an owner who becomes " the actor of the form he chooses to generate ".
-It can evolve over time, sometimes taking on the role of a seat.
-Like a reassuring bulwark, the library offers readers a place conducive to silence and the circulation of ideas.
+Vincent Lamouroux proposes several forms/sculptures composed of a certain number of modules, he thus imagines an owner who would become "the actor of the form he chooses to generate".
+It can indeed evolve over time, sometimes taking on the role of a seat.
+Like a reassuring rampart, the library offers the reader a place conducive to silence and the circulation of ideas.

-Presentation based on a text by Pascale Le Thorel for ColAAb.
+Presentation taken from the text by Pascale Le Thorel for ColAAb.

 Artists